yxni98/EMNLP_2022/_pages/venue.md

 **Time Zone & Business Hours**
 Abu Dhabi is GMT+4.
-Most businesses are open from 8am to 6pm, Monday to Friday, with Saturday and Sunday being official holidays for all government departments.
-Embassies, consulates and government offices operate from 7.30am to 2.30 pm, Monday to Friday.
+Most businesses are open from 8 am to 6 pm, Monday to Friday, with Saturday and Sunday being official holidays for all government departments.
+Embassies, consulates and government offices operate from 7:30 am to 2:30 pm, Monday to Friday.

 **Tipping & Gratuities**

 Tipping practices are similar to most other parts of the world.
-Most restaurants include a 10% service charge, but tipping in general is at the customer’s discretion.
+Most restaurants include a 10% service charge, but tipping, in general, is at the customer’s discretion.

 **Voltage**